needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsProfiles.md

 # Define how to build Addressables

-Use profiles to define how Unity should build the assets in your project.
-A profile contains a set of variables that the Addressables build scripts uses.
-You can manage profiles with the Addressables Profiles window.
+Use profiles to define how Unity builds the assets in your project.
+A profile contains a set of variables that the Addressables build scripts use.
+You can manage profiles with the **Addressables Profiles** window.

 |**Topic**|**Description**|
 |---|---|